IBM/alchemy-logging/README.md

 1. `EnableFullFuncSig`/`DisableFullFuncSig`: These functions enable or disable printing the full function signature as part of the `FnLog` functions.

+1. `UseJSONLogFormatter`: This function switches the formatter from standard pretty-printing to a key/value JSON format.
+This is particularly useful when logs are being sent to a collection server such as Logmet.

 # Alog Extras
 In addition to the core functionality, a number of convenient extras come along with the `alog` package to help with common usage patterns.

 ## Command Line Configuration
 The most common usage for `alog` is as a command-line configurable logging framework.
-As such, a standard set of command line flags are provided withdocumentation.
+As such, a standard set of command line flags are provided with documentation.
 The important functions for this functionality are:

 1. `GetFlags`: Construct the standard set of `alog` command line flags.